Julie Critcher

 SAPHNA Senior Leadership Team member and SAPHNA Committee Member.

 I chose to move into school nursing in September 1994 and started my career as a Band 5 staff nurse.
 The role was predominantly screening children in Years 1, 3 and 6 with some classroom based public health delivery.
-I completed my Diploma in Nursing, had my third daughter and undertook the BSc (Hons) SCPHN School Nurse pathway 2001-2002.
-I was a Band 6 nurse and then became a Team Leader and undertook my PGCPE in 2005.I had a combined role as Team Leader and Practice Teacher.
-During 2017-2018 I was the Acting Clinical Lead for the service and TUPE’d the service to a new provider in April 2018, this experience enabled me to be fully engaged with the Commissioners and the new service provider.
+I completed my Diploma in Nursing and then undertook the BSc (Hons) SCPHN School Nurse pathway in 2001-2002.
+I became a Band 6 School Nurse and then a Team Leader, undertook my Post Graduate Certificate in Professional Education in 2005 to achieve Practice Teacher status.
+I had a combined role as Team Leader, Practice Teacher and was seconded to Canterbury Christ Church University for 1 day a week to lecture on the SCPHN programme.

 Twitter: @J_Critcher